sanjay-patel/nativescript-todo-app/README.md

 # NativeScript ToDo App

 ## Blog
-Please check more detail on our blog http://www.teclogiq.com/blog/nativescript-todo-application/
+Please check more detail on our blog <a href="http://www.teclogiq.com/blog/nativescript-todo-application/">nativescript-todo-application</a>

 ## Quick Start